 - Children's Resources Program.
 We help ensure that children in our housing programs do not miss out on critical after-school and extracurricular enrichment activities simply because their families are low income.
 This long standing program provides our children with school supplies, holiday gifts, access to summer camps, music lessons, and winter coats.
 We even send children to local STEM (Science, Technology, Engineering and Math) programs to encourage their education in science and math.
 Eighty-three percent of our clients are families with children.

-Within two years, most of our residents become self-sufficient.
+Within several years, most of our residents become self-sufficient.
 They reach a measure of financial independence allowing them to sign for leases in their own name.
 They have improved their credit scores, enhanced their income and reduced their debt burden, enabling them to remain stably housed wherever they choose to live.

 We give our clients the path forward, support and, most importantly, the affordable housing they need to become more resilient and independent.